-Construction projects come in all shapes and sizes, but all must be measured.
+Construction projects come in all shapes and sizes, but all must be monitored closely.
 This is why a project has many construction documents.
 Building a structure is a complicated job and every aspect of it requires construction drawings to plan on paper before the build begins.

-The importance of construction documents and construction drawings cannot be understated.
+The importance of construction documents and drawings have in construction project management cannot be understated.
 They set up the project for success by detailing everything from the site to the design and even the project administration.
 But what exactly are construction documents and what types of construction drawings are there?

 What Are Construction Documents?

-Construction documents are legally binding contracts that define the roles, responsibilities and work by which the construction project will be completed.
+Construction documents help project managers streamline the process of planning, scheduling and tracking construction projects.
 There isn’t just one type of construction document and they come in many types.
 Construction documents can be written, graphical and pictorial.